REASONS TO QUIT FOR GOOD

 You’ll be less likely to develop heart disease, stroke, lung cancer, chronic lung disease and other smoke-related diseases

-Get FREE quit help and earn gift card rewards!
+Get FREE customized help to quit smoking or other tobacco and earn gift card rewards!
 Call 1-800-QUIT-NOW to work with a specially trained Pregnancy Quit Coach and you can earn a $5 or $10 gift card for each completed counseling call (up to $65) during and after your pregnancy.
 Learn more and start earning rewards.

 Honor a Lost Loved One

 The loss of a loved one is an important motivation for quitting smoking.
 Others around Vermont have quit to honor the life of a loved one.

 My dad died from all smoking-related health issues.
 My mom is still alive, but has had open heart surgery due to her smoking.
 Unfortunately, I also have some smoking-related health issues: osteoporosis, polyps on my vocal chords and COPD.
 This is my very first day, and I feel really good and strong.
 I know I can do this.
 I know I deserve to do it.